Berzaza/EggheadsMacroPlates-Pullups/README.md

 # Disclaimer: I have the right to stop updating this whenever I want, though I will probably update it for a while longer.<br />
+# Also in the scripts current state you have to press L to exit it each time you stop a macro or it wont work, I will be fixing this soon.<br />
 # Eggheads Macro<br />
 An Ahk Macro for visionism<br />
 Must have AutoHotKey Version 1 for this to work<br />